hdg204/UKBB/README.md

 # Known issues

 The script relies on grepping entire lines from a CSV.
 As ICD9 codes are purely numeric, these can match on participant IDs and cannot currently be read in.
-I'm working on replacing the grep with an awk command which should address this issue and allow ICD9 codes to be read
+I'm working on replacing the grep with an awk command which should address this issue and allow ICD9 codes to be read.

+The line level grep might also accidentally tag other things that happen to match.
+This is still in testing and I'd recommend looking at the data to check there isn't anything in there you don't want.